karmada-io/website/docs/tutorials/workload-rebalancer.md

 cluster/member1 tainted
 ```

-Then, reschedule will be triggered for the reason of cluster failover, and all replicas will be propagated to member2 cluster,
+Then, rescheduling will be triggered due to cluster failover, and all replicas will be propagated to member2 cluster,
-you can see:
+as you can see:

 ```bash
 $ karmadactl --karmada-context karmada-apiserver get deploy foo